tueda/makefile4latex/README.md

 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/fy41hbf7eijhyvx3/branch/master?svg=true)](https://ci.appveyor.com/project/tueda/makefile4latex)

 This is a GNU Makefile for typesetting LaTeX documents.
-Expected to work with [TeXLive](https://www.tug.org/texlive/) on Linux and similar systems, e.g., on macOS or Cygwin.
+Expected to work with [TeX Live](https://www.tug.org/texlive/) on Linux and similar systems, e.g., on macOS or Cygwin.
 Just download a single `Makefile` and put it in your directory containing LaTeX source files.
 Running `make` will generate PDF files for your documents.